-This chapter covers the summary, conclusion and recommendations of the study findings revealed in chapter four.
+This chapter covers the summary, conclusion and recommendations of the study indings revealed in chapter four.

-5.1 Summary of the findings
+i.1 Summary of the findings

-5.1.1 The role of learning resources on the academic performance

-According to the study findings reflected were the respondents were primary school pupils out of the total population interviewed, some had attained secondary education, as well as diplomas and finally those that had attained university level were very limited, implying that the sample of respondents was dominated by primary school students and people with diploma qualification.
+i.1.1 The role of learning resources on the academic performance according to the study findings reflected were the respondents were secondary school upils out of the total population interviewed, some had attained secondary education, s well as diplomas and finally those that had attained university level were very mited, implying that the sample of respondents was dominated by primary school tudents and people with diploma qualification.

-Respondents were asked a question on the roles of learning resources and English ability on learners.
-The findings showed that the majority of the respondents were insisting on the point of motivating learners as the major role on the learner, Followed by respondents who suggested that interest learners and make learning funs is also a role While others suggested that; Build confidence and self esteem, Cater for individual differences and support weak learners, Increase on skills and helps in problem solving as well as Increase comprehension skills in reading and understanding spoken language they also suggested that learning resources can helps in improving practical skills as well as increase learners' involvement and participation.
+espondents were asked a question on the roles of learning resources and English bility on learners.
+The findings showed that the majority of the respondents were sisting on the point of motivating learners as the major role on the learner, Followed / respondents who suggested that interest learners and make learning funs is also a ble While others suggested that; Build confidence and self esteem, Cater for individual fferences and support weak learners, Increase on skills and helps in problem solving well as Increase comprehension skills in reading and understanding spoken language ey also suggested that learning resources can helps in improving practical skills as ell as increase learners' involvement and participation.